Ro (company): Platform

 Ro patients fill out a dynamic online visit answering questions about their health, lifestyle, medical history, and symptoms.
 A physician then reviews the results and prescribes medication if appropriate.
 Medications are shipped directly to the patient's home.
 Ro's platform is vertically integrated with labs and pharmacies in the United States.

 Research

 In October 2022, Ro reached an agreement with the National Institute on Aging to create a registry of patients for future Alzheimer's disease research and clinical trials.
 Ro has published research on a variety of telehealth topics, including comparable rates of side effects found with treatment via asynchronous and synchronous virtual care.

+In October 2025, Ro announced that the company had partnered with leading researchers to develop the RAID-FN Inventory, a diagnostic test to help determine if someone had food noise, as well as its severity.

 Acquisitions

 In December 2020, the company acquired WorkPath, which sends phlebotomists into patient homes to draw blood for diagnostic tests.

 On May 19, 2021, the company announced that it had acquired women's reproductive health company Modern Fertility, in a deal reported to be over $225 million.

 On June 30, 2021, the company announced the acquisition of Kit, a startup offering at-home diagnostic tests, including finger prick blood tests and weight measurement tools.